 Occult fractures are those that are not visible on imaging, most commonly plain radiographs and sometimes CT, either due to lack of displacement or limitations of the imaging study.
-There may be signs of a fracture without one actually being seen.
+There may be clinical signs of a fracture without one actually being seen.
 MRI or nuclear medicine studies are sometimes required to make the diagnosis.

 Technically any fracture may be occult, but classic examples include:

 - 1. Pearls and Pitfalls in Musculoskeletal Imaging.
 Cambridge University Press.
 (2013) ISBN:0521196329.
 Read it at Google Books - Find it at Amazon

 - 2. National Clinical Guideline Centre (UK).
 The Management of Hip Fracture in Adults [Internet].
 London: Royal College of Physicians (UK); 2011.
 (NICE Clinical Guidelines, No. 124.)
 5, Imaging options in occult hip fracture.
 Available from: http://www.ncbi.nlm.nih.gov/books/NBK83026/